Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 So in this setting **total distance gets less weight and the distance from the shop to the customer gets more weight under certain conditions**.
 Just like we wanted to.

 It's also obvious that HtoS and CtoH have no relevance at all in our current setting.
 So we might as well leave it out completely.
 But because future relevant use cases might bring importance to those, I decided to keep those in the calculations.
-Especially since it isn't taking much computation power.
+Especially since it's taking hardly any computational power.

 So the final missing piece to get to scores are the following 2 functions: